All Episodes

 Look, what more do we need to know about this?

-Why isn't there a full-fledged indictment or much more than just a drip drip drip of news each and every day about little things added to the fountain of knowledge we have about her email scandal?
+Why isn't there a full-fledged indictment or much more than just a drip, drip, drip of news each and every day about little things added to the fountain of knowledge we have about her email scandal?

 Where is it?

-It's it's nowhere.
+It's nowhere.

-It ain't gonna be Bernie Sanders.
+It ain't going to be Bernie Sanders.

 Bernie Sanders is not going to get the nomination.